Surfer SEO is one of the best data-driven tools to help improve your content ranking.

-If they rank on top of Google, the top results are very likely to have managed to build a decent amount of links as well.
+If they rank on top of Google, the top results are likely to have built a decent number of links.

-So really, modelling after the top ranking content probably also helps your link building effort.
+So really, modeling after the top-ranking content probably also helps your link-building efforts.

 Especially if you are using our shotgun skyscraper method.

 On top of all of that – new Surfer updates help you kickstart the link-building process by showing you where your competitors are getting their links from.